Cairo–Cape Town Highway: Colonial

 The original proposal for a North South Red Line route was made in 1874 by Edwin Arnold, then the editor of The Daily Telegraph, which was joint sponsor of the expedition by Henry Morton Stanley to Africa to discover the course of the Congo River.
 The proposed route involved a mixture of railway and river transport between Elizabethville in the Belgian Congo and Sennar in the Sudan rather than a full length rail line.

-In comparison, the Red Line road would stretch across the continent from south to north, running through the British colonies of the time, such as the Union of South Africa, Southern and Northern Rhodesia and Nyasaland, Kenya, Sudan and Egypt.
-The road would create cohesion between the British colonies of Africa, it was thought, and give Britain dominant political and economic influence over the continent, securing its position as a global colonial power.
+In comparison, the Red Line road would stretch across the continent from south to north, running through a chain of British-ruled territories, such as the Dominion of the Union of South Africa and the colonies and protectorates of Southern and Northern Rhodesia, Nyasaland, Kenya, Sudan, and Egypt.
+The road would create cohesion between the British of Africa, it was thought, and give Britain dominant political and economic influence over the continent, securing its position as a global colonial power.
 The road would also link some of the most important cities of Africa, including Cape Town, Johannesburg, Pretoria, Salisbury, Lusaka, Nairobi, Khartoum and Cairo.
 The main street through the centre of Lusaka was part of this route and is how it got its name, Cairo Road.
 One of the main proponents of the route was Cecil John Rhodes, though his preference was for a railway.
 German East Africa was a gap in the British territories, but Rhodes, in particular, felt that Germany ought to be a natural ally.
 Shortly before his death he had persuaded the German Kaiser to allow access through his colony for the Cape to Cairo telegraph line (which was built as far north as Ujiji but never completed).
-In 1918 German East Africa became the Tanganyika Territory administered by the United Kingdom and the gap was thus filled.
+In 1918, German East Africa became the Tanganyika Territory administered by the United Kingdom and the gap was thus filled.

 The Rhodes Colossus: Caricature of Cecil Rhodes, after he announced plans for a telegraph line and a railroad from Cape Town to Cairo.